haystack/tipsy/wp-tipsy-payment-info/ReadMe.txt

-=== Plugin Name ===
+=== Tipsy Payment Info ===
 Contributors: schilippe, geekysoft
-Tags: code insert, head tag, tipsy
-Requires at least: 2.1
+Tags: tipsy, monetization, micropayments, paypal, dwolla Requires at least: 2.1
 Tested up to: 4
 Stable tag: 2.0

-Inserts Tipsy Payment Info into head tag of wordpress webpage
+Enables micropayments from visitors with the [Tipsy browser extension](http://tipsy.csail.mit.edu/).

 == Description ==

 This plugin makes it easy for content creators to include the necessary information in their page's source so that they can be paid by Tipsy users.
-It opens as a simple form under the Tools menu.
+Invisible metadata with payment information is added to your pages, so Tipsy works with any and all theme.

 == Installation ==